julienetie/lambdascript/lambdascript.md

 New versions of ECMAScript are released periodically.
 These updates introduce new features, syntax, and improvements to the language.

 ### 1.1.
 The state of ECMAScript
-Several years preceding the introduction of Decoupled JavaScript standard, major web browsers and JavaScript runtimes had already demonstrated either complete or near-complete support for ECMAScript 2015 (ES6) and ECMAScript 2016 (ES7), While also demonstrating robust support for forthcoming ECMAScript Next standards.
+Several years preceding the introduction of LambdaScript standard, major web browsers and JavaScript runtimes had already demonstrated either complete or near-complete support for ECMAScript 2015 (ES6) and ECMAScript 2016 (ES7), While also demonstrating robust support for forthcoming ECMAScript Next standards.
 Expanding on this, less than 1% of all browsers in usage today are not evergreen.

 - Given widespread support for recent ECMAScript versions in modern browsers, the need for transpilation to ES5 has diminished significantly.
 - Use polyfills judiciously, giving priority to essential missing features.
 Opt for targeted polyfills instead of bundled polyfills when possible.